mklemmingen/boom-chess/README.md

 Quick intro:
 The game will be modernized using a different approach to chess.
 Each piece is a new piece resembling it only slightly in the way it can move.
 T he King will be a General.
 The Towers will be tanks.
 The Pawns Infantry.
 The Runners will be Dogs.
 The Horses will be Helicopters.
 The Queen will be a Commando.
-There will also be an extra Piece called Artillery that can attack at a distance of 3 tiles and move sideways 2 tiles and diagonally 1 tile per round.

 The whole board will be 10x10.
 Each piece has a healthbar.
-Each piece will attack everything it can attack, whose target, except for artillery, must be within the first next tiles.
-If multiple tiles around have enemies, the D20 damage will be split between enemies.

 The pieces have advantages and disadvantages for different kinds of enemies.
-At the end of each chess-like turn, the current players pieces will all attack anyone they can. at each turn, a D20 is thrown to determine damage on each other
+At the end of each chess-like turn, the current players pieces will all attack anyone they can.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------